flipcamp/engagingstudents3/essays/Lyons.md

-This work is copyright ⓒ2015 Megan Lyons and licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).
+This work is copyright ⓒ2015 Megan Lyons and licensed under a [Creative Commons Attribution--ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).